leigh-johnson/leigh-johnson.github.io/_posts/2016-06-04-pycon2016-down-the-magic-wormhole.md

 Magic Wormhole direct connections through a TURN server, which allows a client behind a NAT to request that the server act as relay.
 The server relays packets on the behalf of the client to and from peers.

 TURN is the most expensive relay protocol, becauase it behaves as a data stream between peers.
-Brian Warner has generously baked his own TURN into the source code of Magic Wormhole.
+Brian Warner has generously provided the address of both his own TURN for file transfers, and the websocket service used during the keying phase.

 ## Where to from here?

-I setup a fragile TURN (tcp:wormhole.leighjohnson.com:4001) and websocket rendevous (ws://wormhole.leighjohnson.me:4000) without much effort.
+I setup a fragile TURN (tcp:wormhole.leighjohnson.com:7001) and websocket rendevous (ws://wormhole.leighjohnson.me:7000) without much effort.
 I haven't been able to use either by passing options through the CLI, but they're working fine when I replace the hard-coded values in [magic-wormhole/src/wormhole/cli/public_relay.py](https://github.com/warner/magic-wormhole/blob/master/src/wormhole/cli/public_relay.py).

 The takeaway: PAKE crypto is a nifty way to ramp humans/devices into a more complex exchange.
 Some more use cases I think are worth exploring: